 Inventing with Lemon Trees

 It’s essentially an invention space for student teams to create and express themselves through plantings and built structures.
-A 16 lesson curriculum model that starts from soil science and moves through designing and building pergolas and trellises, includes companion gardens like herbs, indigenous plants, bee-friend plants, nitrogen fixators and more, and ending with a series on products that can be made with lemons like lemonade, air fresheners and cleaning products.
-For more, see ProjectLemonTree.com »
+A 16-lesson curriculum model starts from soil science and moves through designing and building pergolas and trellises.
+It includes companion gardens like herbs, indigenous plants, bee-friend plants, nitrogen fixators and more.
+And it ends with a series on products that can be made with lemons like lemonade, air fresheners and cleaning products.
+For more, see ProjectLemonTree.com.

 A Lemon Tree Hackathon at STEM Ecosystems

-A Win for PBL
+A Win for Project-Based Learning